theochatzis/JMETriggerAnalysis/readme.md

 ./runAnalysis_hltRun3_submitter.sh /eos/user/t/tchatzis/JetTriggers_RawNTuples/ RawEfficienciesSubmitter RawEfficienciesSubmitter efficiencies_raw
 ```

-then add the histograms (if you want can skip the harvesting step with `--skip-harvest` to be faster...):
+After the submitter step you add the histograms (if you want can skip the harvesting step with `--skip-harvest` to be faster...):

 ```bash
 ./runAnalysis_hltRun3_harvester.sh --out-dir OutputSubmitter --output-file merged_ouput --skip-harvest